HashimThePassionate/ultimate-mysql-bootcamp/03_inserting,_updating,_and_deleting_data/05_updating_a_single_row/readme.md

 - Updating a single row in a database involves modifying the data of an existing record in a table.
 This is typically done using the `UPDATE` statement in SQL.
 When you update a single row, you're changing the values of one or more columns for that specific row while leaving the other rows unchanged.

-- Here's the basic syntax for updating a single row in SQL:
+- Here's the basic syntax for updating a single row in SQL:-

 ```sql
 USE sql_store;